 Transfer and Articulation Agreement Policy

-KCKCC Transfer and Articulation policies contain the criteria adopted by the Kansas Council of Instructional Administrators.
+KCKCC Transfer and Articulation policies contain the criteria adopted by the Kansas Council of Instructional Administrators (May 2003).

 - Transfer is recognized as a crucial element within a seamless educational system.
 The purpose of this policy is to promote seamlessness.
 A seamless educational system offers the best resources to provide a high quality education for every citizen, and empowers and encourages each citizen to reach maximum potential by engaging in life-long learning.
 This includes the following:

 - Aligning high school and college expectations and standards to improve access and success;